 You wouldn’t necessarily notice this, but the Jayma bazaar is one of the most historical things to do in Osh.
-It is one of the oldest bazaars in Central Asia and a market has been going on next to the Ak Buura river for more than 2000 years.
+It is one of the oldest bazaars in Central Asia and this market has been going on next to the Ak Buura river for more than 2000 years.

-Jayma bazaar was a bustling market in the days of the Silk Road and remains at the heart of trade in the Kyrgyz Fergana valley.
+Jayma bazaar was a bustling place in the days of the Silk Road and remains at the heart of trade in the Kyrgyz Fergana valley.
 Nowadays it is mostly local produce and cheap Chinese stuff sold in old shipping containers.
 However, if you look good you can still find traditional handicrafts as well.

 3. Lenin statue

 While Khujand in Tajikistan has the largest Lenin statue in Central Asia, the one in Osh is also pretty big and impressive.
 Overlooking the Osh Central square he now faces the City Hall and the Kyrgyz flag.

 Nearby the Lenin Statue you will find the peaceful memorial park remembering some of the tragic events that are somehow connected to Osh.